ONLINE CREATORS DECREASING WORLD SUCK

 - Similarly, try not to spend too much time promoting your own channel in your video.
 One or two sentences is fine to explain the type of videos you usually make if they’re different from what you’re doing for your P4A video, but much more than that and it just looks like you’re using the P4A to help promote yourself, which isn’t what this is all about.

 - Long gone are the days when putting an image in the exact middle of your video would always be the thumbnail.
 If you can’t upload your own custom thumbnail, consider putting the logo for the P4A in the corner of your whole video so that no matter what thumbnail YouTube’s algorithms choose, the logo is always there.

 - We can’t feature your video if we can’t find it!
-Put "Project for Awesome 2015" or "P4A 2015" in the title of your video as well as phrases like "Project for Awesome 2015" and "P4A2015" in the tags.
-Be sure to also submit your video to the P4A website on December 11th so we can browse through them all in one place.
+Be sure to also submit your video to the P4A website starting on December 15th so we can browse through them all in one place.
+Putting "Project for Awesome 2017" or "P4A 2017" in the title of your video as well as phrases like "Project for Awesome 2017" and "P4A2017" in the tags is important too.

 How do you raise money?